From Ashes to Life

 Dominican by birth, Bishop Grullón struggled as a boy to gather water for his family.
-As a Bishop, he would often tour the countryside while riding on a mule, which earned him the nickname, “the backpack bishop.”
+As a bishop, he would often tour the countryside while riding on a mule, which earned him the nickname “the backpack bishop.”

 He visits poor families on missions of mercy, often sleeping on the dirt floors of their shanty homes.
 Bishop Grullón has made himself a living sacrifice to the poor, drawing on his humble upbringing to make meaningful relationships with the poor.
 He is truly a nurturing mentor, teaching his flock to love and serve each other.

-On a hilltop in the dusty outskirts of Azua, Angel Salvador, his wife and four children live in a home that doesn’t stand up well to rainstorms.
+On a hilltop in the dusty outskirts of Azua, Angel Salvador, his wife and their four children live in a home that doesn’t stand up well to rainstorms.